 Choosing colours for your bathroom renovation

-Today the indoor bathroom is not only considered standard, but lots of homes have a master bathroom and then also have an ensuite to the main bedroom of the property.
-This is happening even in more modern luxury apartment and unit blocks.
+Today, the indoor bathroom is not only considered standard, but lots of homes have a master bathroom and also have an ensuite to the main bedroom of the property.
+This is happening even in more modern luxury apartments or high rise unit blocks.
 The bathroom has become a room in which we can show off our individual style, increase the value of our home and be a place to escape to.

 Once upon a time mosaic tiles were considered “old” before making a huge comeback, though this time not as a floor tile, but as a decorative wall tile.
 We have even started renovating bathrooms that use kit kat wall tiles to create features in the rooms.

 The old “Mission Brown” colour fifteen years ago soon became considered old and drab, and we all went to great pains to be rid of it, repainting and retiling our homes with the more fashionable “apricots” and “pastels” that were the trend again for a while only to have pastels date for a long a painful twenty years and then more recently become on trend, again.

 Keeping in “fashion” when it comes to renovating, is way more expensive than replacing a few cushions, throws or even repainting a wall.
 Removing and replacing tiles in a bathroom creates somewhat of a snowball effect, damaging areas that did not need to be replaced and requiring more work to be done than was budgeted for.

 Blacks, whites and neutrals never go out of style, and they have the most stunning outcomes.
 They are a complete design on their own but create the perfect blank canvas so to speak that can have any of the latest colours added with towels and decor for a splash of the latest colour.
 You only need to look at our website, Facebook or Instagram page to see the proof.